pluralonline/plural-dotnet-sdk/README.md

 ---
 ### Verify Hash

-Using the instance of the SDK we created above we will call the `.VerifyHash()` method on the `hash` class for verifying a hash received in the response of callback and webhooks.
+Using the instance of the SDK we created above we will call the `.VerifyHash()` method on the `hash` class to verify a hash received in the response of callback and webhooks.
 It takes the following positional arguments

 1. Hash Received in Response ( `DIA_SECRET` )